ThomasDOtto/ILRA/README.md

 Improvement of Long Read Assemblies (ILRA) is a pipeline to help in the post-assembly process (finishing) by cleaning and merging contigs, correcting homopolymer tracks and circularizing plastids.

 ## Installation
 ILRA is based on several standard tools and novel scripts.
-We suggest three different alternatives for installation:
+We suggest three different alternatives for installation.
+Please choose one of:

 1) Users without a bioinformatics setup can use our Linux virtual machine (https://q-r.to/ILRA_VM).
 You will need to install VirtualBox (https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html), set up Ubuntu x64 and mount the downloaded disc (.vdi).
 See the file 'VM.install.pdf' for further help.
 The username is 'bioinfo' and the password 'Glasgow2020'.

-Please note the version of ILRA installed in the virtual machine may be outdated.
-You can overwrite the version with the most recent one by first removing the folder of ILRA and then obtaining the most updated version by running:
+2) The fastest option is to use the file 'external_software.tar.gz', which contains the precompiled binaries and wrapper scripts to install the required software.
+To install everything required to run ILRA, please execute:
 ```
 git clone https://github.com/ThomasDOtto/ILRA
 cd ILRA